progmodEK/flow-driven-domain/README.md

 ## 📝 Order Preparation POC

-A complete POC application of an order preparation can be found [here](order-preparation-poc/README.md)
+A complete POC application for Preparation of Orders in a click-and-collect retail environment can be found [here](order-preparation-poc/README.md)
+> Prerequisite: **JAVA 17** or higher

 ## 🔧 Flow configuration